grandseiken/foundryvtt-vehicles-and-mechanisms/README.md

 # Version history

+* **0.3.0**:
+  * Map notes can also now be captured and moved by vehicles.
+  * Controller tokens no longer control vehicles on different scenes by default.
+Added a new checkbox to re-enable this behaviour when desired.
 * **0.2.0**:
   * Added Japanese translation (contributed by Brother Sharp).
   * Fixed minor incorrect behaviour in which a controller token captured by its own vehicle would rotate twice as much as intended when rotated directly by the user.